Knitting: History and culture

-Knitting is believed to be an evolution of the ancient craft of nålbinding, the Norwegian word for “needle binding.”
-Artifacts of this form of fabric making have been found in many regions including Egypt, China, Denmark, and Sweden, dating as far back as 4200 B.C.E.
+Knitting is believed to be an evolution of the ancient craft of nålbinding, the Norwegian word for "needle binding".
+Artifacts of this form of fabric making have been found in many regions including Egypt, China, Denmark, and Sweden, dating as far back as 4200 BCE.
 In nålbinding, fabric is created through forming loops and knots of yarn with a single needle.
-The exact origins of the invention knitting are unknown, however the earliest known examples are cotton socks dating from the 11th century, found in the remains of the city of Fustat, now part of Cairo.
+The exact origins of the invention of knitting are unknown, however the earliest known examples are cotton socks dating from the 11th century, found in the remains of the city of Fustat, now part of Cairo.

 The first commercial knitting guilds appear in Western Europe in the early fifteenth century (Tournai in 1429, Barcelona in 1496).
 The Guild of Saint Fiacre was founded in Paris in 1527 but the archives mention an organization (not necessarily a guild) of knitters from 1268.
-The occupation "cap knitter" was described Margaret Yeo, of London, in 1473 as these textile artists primarily produced knit caps and dyed stockings.
+The occupation "cap knitter" was described by Margaret Yeo, of London, in 1473 as these textile artists primarily produced knit caps and dyed stockings.

 In 1589, William Lee of Nottinghamshire invented the first knitting frame, or stocking frame, which was an early form of the knitting machine.
 Lee petitioned Queen Elizabeth I for a patent but was denied due to the coarse nature of the frame-knit fabric and the fear that frame knitting would take away the jobs of hand knitters in England.
 Lee improved the knitting frame to accommodate a finer gauge, or number of stitches per inch, producing a smoother fabric, but his petition for a patent failed following the death of his court sponsor and apprentice, Lord Hunsdon, in 1596.
 Lee traveled to Normandy, France, and later Paris along with a group of apprentices in search of court sponsorship for his invention.
 After further trials and tribulations due to the assassination of King Henry IV in 1610, Lee was unable to establish a successful business in Paris.
 William Lee died in Paris in 1614, and his brother James Lee along with William's apprentice, Aston, adopted the petition to patent the knitting machine in England.
 By 1620, frame knitting was an established mode of production of knitted garments.

 With the invention of the stocking frame, knitting "by hand" became a craft used by country people with easy access to fiber.
 Similar to quilting, spinning, and needlepoint, hand knitting became a leisure activity for the wealthy.
 English Roman Catholic priest and former Anglican bishop, Richard Rutt, authored a history of the craft in A History of Hand Knitting (Batsford, 1987).
 His collection of books about knitting is now housed at the Winchester School of Art (University of Southampton).